debascoguy/Http-Manager/README.md

 # Http-Manager
- php 8 Attributes based Routing.
+ php 8 Attributes based Http Routing.
 Can be used for all cases, MVC and Middleware -  Class/Method/Function

 *** QUICK HOW TO: